doriordan/skuber/README.md

 libraryDependencies += "io.skuber" % "skuber_2.11" % "1.7.1"
 ```

+Skuber 2.x supports Scala 2.12 and 2.13 and depends on a non-BSL version of Akka.

 NOTE: Skuber 2 supports Scala 2.13 since v2.4.0 - support for Scala 2.11 has now been removed since v2.6.0.

-## Migrating from V1 to V2

-If you have an application using the legacy version v1 of Skuber and want to move to v2, then check out the [migration guide](docs/MIGRATION_1-to-2.md).

 ## Building

 Building the library from source is very straightforward.
-Simply run `sbt test`in the root directory of the project to build the library (and examples) and run the unit tests to verify the build.
+Simply run `sbt test`in the root directory of the project to build the libraries (and examples) and run the unit tests to verify the build.

 ## License